COVID-19 in Kearny County

 This is a precaution to protect our patients, team, visitors, and communities.
 If a visit meets the above criteria, visitors will be screened before being approved to visit.
 All visitors should be free of symptoms, illnesses, and known exposure.

-Visitors will not be permitted, if the visitor:
+Visitors will be restricted for the following reasons:

-• If Visitor is COVID-19 + or Suspected + and is not at the facility for care
+• If the Visitor has, or is suspected to have, COVID-19 and is not at the facility for care

-• Has ANY Infectious Diagnosis (such as COVID-19, Flu, RSV, etc.) or related symptoms such as: fever or chills, cough, shortness of breath/difficulty breathing , fatigue , muscle/body aches, headaches, loss of taste/smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea.
+• If the Visitor has ANY Infectious Diagnosis (such as COVID-19, Flu, RSV, etc.) or related symptoms such as: fever or chills, cough, shortness of breath/difficulty breathing, fatigue, muscle/body aches, headaches, loss of taste/smell, sore throat, congestion and/or runny nose, nausea and/or vomiting, or diarrhea.

 • Wear a gown, surgical mask, eye protection and gloves while visiting.